umegaya/brickbot/README.md

 2. build docker image
 ```
-docker build -t your_account/cortana .
+docker build -t your_account/brickbot .
 ```

 3. run in docker
 ```
-./run.sh your_account/cortana
+./run.sh your_account/brickbot
 ```

 ### requirement for module container which is delegated RTM event
-modules are launched by cortana with environment variable "CORTANA_ADDR".
+modules are launched by brickbot with environment variable "BRICKBOT_ADDR".
-CORTANA_ADDR's format is address:port. such as "172.17.42.1:8008".
+BRICKBOT_ADDR's format is address:port. such as "172.17.42.1:8008".

-each module should establish persistent connection with cortana using this address. then cortana sends all RTM event received through this connection, with text protocol (seperated by '\n').
+each module should establish persistent connection with brickbot using this address. then brickbot sends all RTM event received through this connection, with text protocol (seperated by '\n').

-module processes such event if it should be processed, and also return some response to cortana by writing json string with \n. json string format is like following:
+module processes such event if it should be processed, and also return some response to brickbot by writing json string with \n. json string format is like following:
 ```
 {